zhengjunyao-work/arc24/docs/modeling/Iteration_03_fine-tune_on_arc.md

 It is 70% slower (145 vs 247 min for the same number of steps).

+The re-arc dataset has different distribution than the ARC dataset: different sizes and colors.

 ### KV cache quantization is harmful!

 I have found the reason for not being able to overfit and get good accuracies on the train set: KV cache quantization